PersonalizedTravelMonitor/Documents/02-UseCases/01-UseCases.md

 + The user connects to the system
 + The user selects the frequency of the notifications that will be sent to him
-+ The user di notifiche a cui sarà esposto
++ The user chooses the type of notification that matters to him
-+ L'utente conferma la scelta effettuata
++ The user confirms the selection
-+ Il sistema conferma il successo dell'operazione
++ The system confirms that the modifications took places

 **Alternative scenarios**

-* Se la scelta non va a buon fine il sistema preserva le impostazioni precedenti
+* If the change is not confirmed the system will keep the last settings

 ### Admin